biodatlab/biodatlab.github.io/_data/blog/2021-10-01-moving-to-mahidol.md

 My interest still continue from my PhD which are applying machine learning (ML) and natural language processing (NLP) to improve scientific processes.
 I will also expand my research more into NLP, and applied ML and NLP in biomedical domain.
 I put my current interests below:

 ## Interests

 - **Science of Science**: one of my core research and interest is to make science and education better.
   I have collaborated with multiple conferences to implement ML and NLP tools to improve in this space.
   I co-founded Neuromatch conference and help with Neuromatch Summer School which aim to democratize how scientists get access to conferences and proper computational trainings respectively.
   Moreover, I collaborate with the National Institute of Health (NIH) aiming to use NLP to better understand the funding process.
 - **Thai Natural Language Prcessing**: In extension to science of science, one of my long interest is to expand my research in Thai Natural Language Processing.
 Comparing to other languages, we still have lack datasets and resources.
 Pushing on open source software, models, and datasets will help push Thailand ML communities further.
 I hope that we should have useful tools that most people can use when they have to analyze and understand Thai text.
 - **Applied ML and NLP for biomedical use cases**: Through my PhDs, I also collaborate with many people at Konrad's lab to apply computational approaches for human movements.
-I am collaborating with ‪Nidhi Seethapathi, Rachit Saluja, and others quite a bit in this space.
+I am collaborating with Nidhi Seethapathi, Rachit Saluja, and others quite a bit in this space.
 There are a lot of opportunities that we can apply ML for movement science which I would like to continue collaborating with experts in this area.

 ## Current projects